Fighting Federal Rollbacks

 California is a forward-leaning state — you don't become the world's sixth largest economy by sitting back.
 For Californians, striving for clean air, expanding good-paying jobs, and improving quality of life go hand-in-hand.
 Over and over, we've proven that you don't have to pick one over the other.

-Where Attorney General Becerra can work cooperatively with the federal government to protect the environment and public health he'll do so, but where the federal government becomes an obstacle, he won't hesitate to sue.
+Where the Attorney General's Office can work cooperatively with the federal government to protect the environment and public health they will do so, but where the federal government becomes an obstacle, he won't hesitate to sue.
 The stakes are simply too high.

 The Attorney General is engaged on multiple fronts in fighting the federal rollbacks in protections of the environment and public health.